“THE ART OF EXECUTING COMPOUND EXERCISE AT HIGH INTENSITY“

-Even the CrossFit training sessions are different to what you might be used to.
+Even the CrossFit training sessions are different from what you might be used to.
 A session typically lasts 40 minutes to 1 hour and are mostly divided into 4 sessions.

-- A dynamic warm up – This is not your typical light movements such as a few minutes on the treadmill.
-Instead, you’ll be doing stretches, functional and mobility movements by climbing ropes, doing lunges, pull ups, push ups etc.
+This is not your typical light movements, such as a few minutes on the treadmill.
+Instead, you’ll be doing stretches, functional and mobility movements, activation exercises etc.

-- Strength or Skill based workout – Here, as per the daily schedule, you will engage in a workout that completely focuses on either building pure strength or on improving a skill such as squats.
-The workout done in this session is to complement and prepare the body for the ‘workout of the day’.
+Here, per the daily schedule, you will engage in a workout that focuses entirely on building pure strength or improving a skill or technique, most likely an Olympic Movement.
+The training done in this session is usually to complement and prepare the body for the ‘workout of the day’.

-- Workout of the day or WOD – This is kind of the main event, the one that will have you sweating and swearing.
-Here, the participants are given a specific workout of which they are to complete a certain number of reps or check how many reps of the workout can be completed in a set time limit.
+This is kind of the main event that will have you sweating and swearing.
+Here, the participants are given a specific workout in which they are to complete a certain number of reps in time or check how many reps of the exercise can be completed in a set amount of time (AMRAP).

 Big results always come with big risks.
 Crossfit training is no exception to this universal law.
 With CrossFit training, there are many key components, namely the training program, the trainer and the trainee.
 It may not seem like a big deal at first, but when you’re doing high reps of very heavy weights at high speeds, if even one of them is left unchecked, the results can quickly turn south.
 Given the big gains and losses involved, if you’re new to the CrossFit concept, here are a few pros and cons of the game: